luweizhang/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

 \

 ### 2. Training the classifier

+Next, these feature vectors are combined with a label vector (1 for cars, 0 for non-cars) to be used for training the model.
+The data is shuffled and split into training and test sets.

 A number of models from sci-kit library are trained and tested to determine the optimal classifier to use on the pipeline.
 The models that I tried out included logistic regression, support vector machines, and a neural network (multilayered preceptron)